ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Overview

 \name\ adopts the approach outlined by Wohlin~\cite{wohlin2014guidelines}, which recommends screening articles progressively: first the title, then the abstract, and finally the full text.

-As such, in this phase, the user is prompted to further refine the results, starting with removing irrelevant articles by title and then by the full content of the article.
+As such, in this phase, the user is prompted to further refine the results, starting with removing irrelevant articles by title and then by their full content.
 For this, \name\ presents, for each article, its title as well as a \textit{url} where the user can access it.
 After each step, the tool can be used to identify and display discrepancies between the user and other reviewers' assessments.
 The reviewers must then discuss these disagreements and reach a consensus.
 The result of this discussion can then be inserted into the tool.

+In addition, the tool offers the option of using an LLM as an auxiliary rater to provide additional input during the discussion.
+Section~\ref{sec:auto_screening_eval} presents an evaluation of this component.

-With manual screening completed, the resulting set of articles is used as input to the snowballing phase (Section~\ref{snowballing}) to start a new iteration.
-If a given iteration does not produce new results, \name\ consolidates the findings from all iterations into a single file.
-As a final precaution, the tool looks for articles with similar titles and checks with the user if they are in fact the same article under a different name.
-With this final check completed, the user obtains the final set of articles.
+With both screening phases completed, the resulting set of articles is used as input to the snowballing phase (Section~\ref{snowballing}) to start a new iteration.
+If an iteration does not produce new results, \name\ consolidates the findings from all iterations into a single file.